Pesquisar

 3. Existing Relationship with the Issuer

-• The length of your relationship
+• The length of time you’ve been a customer

-• Your deposit account balances (if applicable)
+• Your average deposit balances (when applicable)

 4. Economic Conditions